 BY FREEDOM'S LIGHT by Elizabeth O'Maley

-Set in Eastern Indiana in 1842, this short novel does a great job of talking about slavery for a grades 4-6 audience.
+Set in Eastern Indiana in 1842, By Freedom's Light is a short that novel does a great job of talking about slavery for a grades 4-6 audience.

 The Caldwell family has recently moved to Indiana from North Carolina.
 They are Quakers.
 Nowadays, Quakers are famous for their anti-slavery stand and participation in the Underground Railroad in the 1800s.
 But, in reality, the Quakers are split in two groups.
 All are anti-slavery but some believe that you should not break the law by helping runaway slaves.
 Others believe that helping people in need trumps the law.